 Flexibility little use for motorcycle mechanics

-This plasticised steel rolling seat seems to be designed for not just mechanics but detailers too, with a sectioned storage area underneath the solid plastic seat to store products as well as tools.
+This plasticised steel rolling seat seems to be designed for not just mechanics but detailers too,

 The rubberised casters should roll well and the 35cm high seat seems to be a good height, but the non-padded top section could get uncomfortable after a while and the pricetag seems high.